softwaregravy/softwaregravy.github.io/_drafts/2022-10-05-Rails-Time-Testing.markdown

 3.1.2 :021 > Timecop.travel(Date.parse("2020-10-05")) {Date.parse("Jan-10")}
  => Fri, 10 Jan 2020 # Note the year is remembered from the #travel call
 ```
-3. `Timecop` supports nested travels.
+3. Timecop supports nested travels.
-The same will not work with `TimeHelpers`, but at least they catch it and raise a runtime error rather than returning the wrong times.
+The same will not work with TimeHelpers, but at least they catch it and raise a runtime error rather than returning the wrong times.
   - Example:
 ```ruby
 3.1.2 :025 > Timecop.travel(Date.parse("Jan-10")) { Timecop.travel(Date.parse("Feb-20")) { puts "I'm nested! #{Date.today}" }; puts "I'm the outer block! #{Date.today}" }